thedynamiclinker/sudocode/var/world/The Kappas.md

 It is believed the name "The Kappas" is derived from a slur used by other /etc/groups to describe this group.
 The slur derives from the [K Programming Language](https://en.wikipedia.org/wiki/K_(programming_language)), an extreme example of this culture that is not widely known within it.

-The name used by the group to describe itself remains unknown, as this fact was likely stored in a comment rather than a variable name, or perhaps in the name of a macro that was lost at compile time.
+The name used by the group to describe itself remains unknown, as this fact was likely stored in an integer index used as an offset into a large rectangular array, rather than being stored in a symbolic variable name.

 Often called The Rectangle People by other /etc/groups.